As Supreme Court case nears, tech takes a stand for transgender rights

 “These companies are sending a powerful message to transgender children and their families that America’s leading businesses have their backs,” HRC President Chad Griffin said in a statement on the brief.
 “Across the country, corporate leaders are speaking out because they know attacking transgender youth isn’t just shameful — it also puts the families of their employees and customers at risk.
 Transgender students like Gavin are entitled to the full protection of the law, and must be affirmed, respected and protected in the classroom and beyond.”

+As some have noted, Google and Facebook remain notably absent from the brief.
+Both companies spoke out on transgender student protections last week and both also signed onto opposition for so-called state level “bathroom bills,” including North Carolina’s HB2 and SB6 in Texas.

-Google and Facebook remain notably absent from the brief at this time, though arguments in G.G. v.
-Gloucester County School Board are not set to begin until March 28.Ted Eytan/Flickr UNDER A CC BY-SA 2.0 LICENSE
+Arguments in G.G. v.
+Gloucester County School Board will begin on March 28.Ted Eytan/Flickr UNDER A CC BY-SA 2.0 LICENSE

 0